YLSN update May 19, 2008

 watch

-From late May to mid-July, YLSN will be joined by intern Kendra Penry, who is completing her Masters in International Affairs from The George Washington University Elliott School of International Affairs.
+From late May to mid-July, YLSN was joined by intern Kendra Penry, who compled her Masters in International Affairs from The George Washington University Elliott School of International Affairs.
 Her experiences included working in Appalachia, Puerto Rico, Denver and a human rights delegation to El Salvador.
-She will work on outreach for June events, DC Youth Media Collaborative projects and work with sister organization, Young Women’s Drumming Empowerment Project summer program.
+She worked on outreach for June events, DC Youth Media Collaborative projects and helped with sister organization, Young Women’s Drumming Empowerment Project summer program.

 Jan 1999: YLSN’s first project was to create and publish “Paul Robeson: Voice of the People” curriculum for area schools and organizations.
-Robeson will be featured as 10th anniversary events begin, with talent stretching from Hollywood to South Africa. (see below for details!)
+Robeson will be featured as 10th anniversary events begin, with talent stretching from Hollywood to Nigeria. (see below for details!)

 This year also marks 25 years since the founding of DC Student Coalition against Apartheid and Racism (DC SCAR, 1983 – 1998).
 YLSN is digitizing DC Youth Activism Archives.
 DC Youth Media Collaboration supports youth media and contributes to the archives as a living history project.